bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 # What did we learn?

- - In transmission systems, because lines are inductive $X/R >> 1$, reactive power flows impact voltage magnitudes, and active power flows impact voltage angles
+ - In transmission systems, because lines are inductive $X/R >> 1$, reactive power flows impact voltage magnitudes, and active power flows impact voltage angles.

  - There is a maximum transmissible power through a line.

  - Different voltage instabilities, caused by slow acting devices like OLTC (Long-term instabilities), or by faster dynamics like stalling of induction motors (Short-term instabilities).

- - To prevent voltage instabilities, one can reinforce the grid by adding new lines or new devices, or enforce voltage regulation (local voltage control tracking voltage setpoints given by the system operator)
+ - To prevent voltage instabilities, one can reinforce the grid by adding new lines or new devices, or enforce voltage regulation (local voltage control tracking voltage setpoints given by the system operator).

  - The increasing penetration of RES creates overvoltage problems in distribution networks and challenges for balancing the system.